Vegan Red Velvet Cookies

 To be honest, I’ve done a lot of baking and have never personally seen that happen with my own eyes.
 It could be true, but now a days red velvet taste/flavour is basically a light chocolate flavour combined with red food colouring – which of course adds no flavour.
 But it sure is fun!

-The second reason is that because there are no eggs in these chewy vegan cookies to provide them with structure, they'll be really flat if you don't refrigerate the dough first.
+- Don’t skip the dough chilling!
+Because there are no eggs in these chewy vegan cookies to provide them with structure, they’ll be really flat if you don’t refrigerate the dough first.
 The longer you chill the dough, the thicker these vegan red velvet cookies will be.

 If you make this recipe, let me know how it went in the comments below, I’d love to hear from you!
 You can also tag me on Instagram or Facebook so I can check it out!